History of British Columbia: Later British expeditions (1790s–1821)

 Subsequently, European explorer-merchants from the east started to discover British Columbia.
-Three figures dominate the early history of mainland British Columbia: Sir Alexander Mackenzie, Simon Fraser, and David Thompson.
+Three figures dominate the early history of mainland British Columbia: Alexander Mackenzie, Simon Fraser, and David Thompson.
 As employees of the North West Company, the three were primarily concerned with discovering a practicable river route to the Pacific, specifically via the Columbia River, for the extension of the North American fur trade.
 In 1793, Mackenzie became the first European to reach the Pacific overland north of the Rio Grande.
 He and his crew entered the region through the Rocky Mountains via the Peace River, reaching the ocean at North Bentinck Arm, near present-day Bella Coola.
 Shortly thereafter, Mackenzie's companion, John Finlay, founded the first permanent European settlement in British Columbia, Fort St. John, located at the junction of the Beatton and Peace Rivers.

 Simon Fraser was the next to try to find the course of the Columbia.
 During his expedition of 1805–09, Fraser and his crew, including John Stuart, explored much of the British Columbia interior, establishing several forts (Hudson's Hope, Trout Lake Fort, Fort George, Fort Fraser, and Fort St. James).
 Fraser's expedition took him down the river that now bears his name, to the site of present-day Vancouver.
 Although both Mackenzie and Fraser reached the Pacific, they found the routes they took impassable for trade.
 It was David Thompson who found the Columbia River and followed it down to its mouth in 1811.
 He was unable to establish a claim, however, for the American explorers Lewis and Clark had already claimed the territory for the United States of America six years earlier.
 The American Fur Company of John Jacob Astor had founded Fort Astoria just months before Thompson arrived, though within a year the local staff at Astoria sold the fort and others in the region to the North West Company, which renamed it, Fort George.
 Though "returned" to US hands as a result of treaty complications at the end of the War of 1812, this meant only there was a parallel US fort adjacent to the NWC one, which was the more prosperous of the two.
 Following the forced merger of the North West Company and Hudson's Bay Company in 1821, Fort Vancouver was established as the new regional headquarters.